 “My ass still burns to this day when it’s cold out,” Trump recalled, staring pensively into the distance as he did so many years ago in Prague.
 "People don't realize the incredible sacrifices I've made for this country.
 No one has given more than me.
 My arms, my legs - even my peepee - all artificial."

 B-Cup also earned employee-of-the-month honors at the McDonald’s restaurant in the Bronx, at the corner of Kingsbridge Road and Jerome Avenue.
 A modest award he calls the closest to his heart.

 "That one really happened," Trump said.
-"I worked the grill there for a couple months, back when I was going to Fordham University in 1965.
+"I worked the grill there for a couple months, back when I was going to Fordham University.
 Lord knows I didn't do it because I needed the money.
 It was because I had the hots for one of the counter girls."

 Critics of the president denounced the new revelations about his military history as another example of "stolen valor."
 That's the name given to the fictitious claims habitually made by fake tough guys about heroic feats they never actually performed and military honors they never earned.

 The phenomenon is usually limited to military veterans who never saw combat.
 Those whose service was confined to support assignments, like stacking warehouse shelves and installing telephone lines, according to military sociologist J.C.
 Eckhart.
-The rear echelon guys who make real real combat veterans cringe with their big talk.
+The rear echelon guys whose big talk makes real combat veterans cringe.